 End of Life Care

-In 2006 just over half a million people died in England, about 99% of them adults over the age of 18, and almost two-thirds adults over the age of 75.
-About three-quarters of deaths could be considered "predictable" and followed a period of chronic illness eg heart disease, cancer, stroke, dementia etc.
+In 2006 just over half a million people died in England, about 99% of them were adults over the age of 18, and almost two thirds of adults over the age of 75.
+About three quarters of deaths could be considered "predictable" and followed a period of chronic illness eg heart disease, cancer, stroke, dementia etc.

 In all, 58% of deaths occurred in an NHS hospital, 18% at home, 17% in residential care homes (most commonly people over the age of 85), and about 4% in hospices.
 However, the majority of people would prefer to die at home or in a hospice, and according to one survey less than 5% would rather die in hospital. .
 One study estimated that 40% of the patients who had died in hospital had not had medical needs that required them to be there.

-End of Life Care provided by Care4u2day is a support service not only for our clients and their families when they are entering the final months or years of their lives, but more broadly care of all those with a terminal illness or terminal condition that has become advanced.
+End of Life Care provided by Care4u2day is a support service not only for our Service Users and their families when they are entering the final months or years of their lives, but more broadly care of all those with a terminal illness or terminal condition that has become advanced.

 Seniors with progressive illnesses may feel that they have become a burden on their family and friends.
 Similarly, family members may be suffering emotionally due to a life limiting prognosis.